gregversteeg/CorExplorer/README.md

     * Click "view log" at the right side of the table to track the loading progress
     * Loading should finish in about 30 mins and the status will change to READY

+17. Note that the cluster graph gets rendered in the browser, and it can be slow with many genes (e.g. for more than 10,000 genes it can take several hours.)
+However, it only needs to be rendered one time, and then you use the "Save Graph" button to save the coordinates that were generated.
+Also you can adjust the Link Weight slider and then use the "Save Link Weight" button to save the default setting.
+(Note these buttons only appear when you are logged in under a username that has privileges to edit the project.)

 ## Loading your own projects

 You need a CorEx run output as well as several auxiliary files, as follows: